navjotts/ML-experiments/README.md

 * These are in no particular order (whatever I am getting my hands on from past) for now
 * **Intention is to create a 50-ML-projects kind of list**

+There is bound to be some imperfect stuff, these were some of the things I **explored** when starting out, and I have left them as they were – experiments.

 ## URL
 [https://ml-experiments.netlify.com/](https://ml-experiments.netlify.com/)